AidenShiu/AidenShius_BSE_Portfolio/index.md

 ﻿# Gesture-Controlled Car with Accelerometer
-In this project, I build a car that can be controlled forward, backward, left, or right by my hand movements!
+In this project, I build a car that can be controlled by my hand movements!
+It uses an Arduino and Arduino Micro as well as some DC motors and an MPU6050 accelerometer.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|